Communities 2.0 project achievements

 Communities 2.0 began in 2009.
 The initiative works in North and West Wales, the South Wales Valleys, Bridgend, Neath Port Talbot and Swansea to support and help the most needy members of society to learn about digital technologies.

 The initiative has four main target areas; older people, economically inactive, those in social housing and small enterprises with a social purpose.
 We have been working with a wide range of community and voluntary groups and enterprises to reach people who can benefit most from getting online and learning about technology.

-- 256 individuals assisted to progress in the jobs market
+- 334 individuals assisted with technology and volunteering skills to progress in the jobs market

 The project has also: